Shin Min Daily News

+Shin Min Daily News (新明日报 (Xīnmíng Rìbào, New Ming Pao Daily)) is a Singapore Chinese-language afternoon newspaper published by SPH Media.
+It was founded on 18 March 1967, by Singapore businessman and Axe Brand Universal Oil founder Leung Yun Chee or Liang Ruzhi (梁潤之) together with Hong Kong writer Louis Cha or Jin Yong.

-Shin Min is a tabloid-style paper focusing on entertainment and local news with sensationalised headlines, although it is printed on broadsheets.
-Its main competitor was Lianhe Wanbao, which was also published by the SPH.
-Wanbao ceased publication on 24 December 2021 and merged into Shin Min.
+Shin Min is a tabloid-style paper focused on entertainment and local news with sensationalized headlines, although it is printed on broadsheets.
+Its main competitor was Lianhe Wanbao, which was also published by the SPH; Lianhe Wanbao ceased publication on 24 December 2021 and merged into Shin Min.